Auditory Hallucinations: What's It Like Hearing Voices?

 The second idea is that deprivation of social interaction - namely human conversation-makes the brain more likely to produce hallucinated conversations.
 Often one of the first signs of schizophrenia-occurring well before manifestations such as hearing voices-is social isolation.

 Indeed, sensory deprivation can produce hallucinations in the sense mode that is deprived.
 An example is Charles Bonnet Syndrome, where visual impairments in the elderly can produce visions of human figures.
-Could the absence of actual spoken human conversation-a cornerstone of day-to-day human intellect and creativity-produce hallucinated conversations?
+Could the absence of actual spoken human conversation-a cornerstone of day-to-day human intellect and creativity-produced hallucinated conversations?
 Recall the extreme isolation that preceded the appearance of Rilke's startling voice.

 Third, heightened emotions may play a role in producing voices.
 Indeed, heightened emotionality prompts the brain to produce information consonant with that emotional state.
-For example, a low mood favors generation of thoughts that are themselves depressing.
+For example, a low mood favors the generation of thoughts that are themselves depressing.
 It is possible that intense states of emotion could pre-select and perhaps elicit from the brain certain verbal messages having the same emotional charge.

 Verbal messages expressed by voices often are highly emotional.
 Moreover, when schizophrenia begins, these persons are often in states of extreme fear or elation.
 It could be that these powerful emotional states increase the propensity of the brain to produce corresponding verbal "messages."